cjijcb/partdec/README.md

             directory is combined with the base path (dir + base path).

   -t, --timeout &lt;TIME&gt;
-            Set the HTTP connection timeout.
-TIME is in seconds or can be followed by the suffix s, m, or h for seconds, minutes, and hours, respectively (e.g., -t 1h2m3s).
+            Set the HTTP request timeout.
+TIME is a number followed by a
+            suffix: ms, s, m, or h to represent milliseconds, seconds, minutes, or hours, respectively (e.g., -t 1h2m3s).
             The default is 0, meaning no timeout.

   -x, --no-keepalive
-            Disable HTTP Keep-Alive or connection reuse.
+            Disable the HTTP Keep-Alive or connection reuse.
 This ensures a separate connection per output file in multipart HTTP(S) downloads.